ValgeirK/WeaselToyD11/README.md

  notation of float3(1.0).

--GLSL can multiply matrices and vectors together by using *, HLSL needs to use the method mul()
+-GLSL has support for multiplying scalars/vectors/matrices, HLSL requires the use of mul().

 -ShaderToy samples textures using texture(iChannel0, ...), need to change this according to the HLSL standard of tx0.Sample(iChannel0, ...)